-Modern Mining Expertise
+Modern Mining & Metallurgical Expertise

 At a glance:

-Number of Faculty: 15
+Number of Faculty: 9

-Current Students: 800
+Current Students: 100

 For more information:

 The number of students in the program is large enough to provide diversity and breadth, yet small enough for students to be known by name and receive personal attention from instructors.
-Organizations such as the John Mackay Club, the student chapter of the Society for Mining, Metallurgy and Exploration, as well as the student chapter for the National Sand, Stone and Gravel Association, create a high degree of camaraderie among students at all levels through extracurricular activities which include field trips, trips to national conventions, student design competitions and the annual International Collegiate Mining Competition.
-Participation in these professional activities gives students opportunities to meet and network with peers and industry professionals from around the world.
+Organizations such as the John Mackay Club, the student chapter of the Society for Mining, Metallurgy and Exploration, and the student chapter of the National Sand, Stone and Gravel Association, create a high degree of camaraderie among students at all levels.
+Extracurricular activities include field trips, trips to national conventions, student design competitions, and the annual International Collegiate Mining Competition.
+Through participation in these activities, students meet and network with peers and industry professionals from around the world.
 In addition, most students benefit from multiple internship and summer job opportunities in the minerals industry during their college career.

 The Mackay Miners